DETAILED ACTION

 No claims allowed.

-Claims 3-8, 10, and 13 are free from the prior art because the prior art does not fairly suggest or teach a prediction model using 5-methoxysterigmatocystin (5-MST) or a combination of 5-MST and one or more of versiconol or versicolorin B as a risk warning molecule for aflatoxin contamination.
-The closest prior art is Jiang et al. (Food Additives & Contaminants: Part A, 36(2), 308-319 (2019); previously cited).
+Claims 3-8, 10, and 13 appear to be free of the prior art because the prior art does not fairly suggest or teach a prediction model using 5-methoxysterigmatocystin (5-MST) or a combination of 5-MST and one or more of versiconol or versicolorin B as a risk warning model for aflatoxin contamination, or specific secondary mass spectrometry ion peaks for 5-MST recited in instant claim 3.
+The closest prior art is Jiang et al. (Predictive model of aflatoxin contamination risk associated with granary-stored corn with versicolorin A monitoring and logistic regression.
+Food Additives & Contaminants: Part A, 36(2), 308-319 (2019); cited in the Office action dated 05/07/2025).
 Jiang et al. discloses the generation of an aflatoxin risk probabilistic model for positive and negative contamination cases using versicolorin A, a precursor to aflatoxin B1.
-However, Jiang et al. does not teach that the model uses 5-MST, versiconol, or versicolor B as the risk warning molecules, or the analysis of the molecules by LC-MS, as disclosed in instant claim 3.
-Claims 4-8, 10, and 13 are free from the prior art due to their dependency on claim 3.
+However, Jiang et al. does not teach that the model uses 5-MST, versiconol, or versicolor B as the risk warning molecules, or the analysis of the molecules by LC/MS with specified secondary mass spectrometry peaks, as disclosed in instant claim 3.
+Claims 4-8, 10, and 13 appear to be free from the prior art due to their dependency on claim 3.

 Inquiries